-Through the first three quarters of Apple’s fiscal 2018 (which ends September 29), the company’s iPhone revenue amounted to a whopping $129.5 billion, beating the previous nine-months record of $122.8 billion dating back to 2015.
+Through the twelve months ending September 29, Apple's iPhone revenue amounted to a whopping $167 billion, beating the previous record of $155 billion dating back to 2015.

 Considering that the smartphone market as a whole is no longer growing and iPhone unit sales